n4ru/1vyrain/README.md

 **Compatability Warning:** There are some xx30 systems that do not come with the standard 12MB BIOS chip layout, and may instead ship with a 16MB layout.
 Support for these is coming soon.

-# Bugs
-The following issues persist in Rev1 of 1vyrain but should be fixed in the upcoming release (Rev2)
-- WLAN patch doesn't appear to function on X230t, but is fixed and just needs to be updated in 1vyrain.
-- T430s exploit fails to unlock the BIOS on some systems.

 # Installing

 1. Burn the 1vyrain image onto a flash drive.